-- Do not install water heater on carpeted floor. - Do not operate water heater if flood damaged.
+- · Do not install water heater on carpeted floor. - Do not operate water heater if any part has been exposed to flooding or water damage.

 This water heater must not be installed directly on carpeting.
 Carpeting must be protected by metal or wood panel beneath the appliance extending beyond the full width and depth of the appliance by at least 3" (7.6 cm) in any direction, or if the appliance is installed in an alcove or closet, the entire floor must be covered by the panel.
 Failure to heed this warning may result in a fire hazard.